casper-network/condor-info/articles/024-jsonrpc-comp.md

 One of the major changes in the Condor upgrade is the new [casper-sidecar](https://github.com/casper-network/casper-sidecar).
 The sidecar runs in a **dedicated** process and and is bound to a node's binary port and/or SSE port.
 The sidecar assumes **all** responsibility for running the JSON-RPC server and exposing the JSON-RPC endpoints to the internet, i.e. the node software itself no longer exposes a JSON RPC API to the consumer - <u>this job is now done by the sidecar</u>.

-It may be observed that as the sidecar runs in a dedicated process, it is therefore possible to run a sidecar upon a different machine as the node.
+Because the sidecar runs in a dedicated process, it is possible to run a sidecar upon a different machine to the node.
 However in practice, most node operators will likely operate a sidecar process on the same machine as the node.
 Furthermore an operator's deployment setup is opaque to to a DApp that interacts with the JSON-RPC API via an SDK.

-There are benefits to moving the JSON-RPC API to a sidecar.
-First of all the JSON-RPC API can evolve independently of the node.
-Secondly an operator has a finer degree of control over their operational setup.
-Thirdly the sidecar reduces the amount of work that the node itself has to do, thereby simplifying the deployment of alternative node implementations (e.g. mojo, go, zig, c++).
+There are several benefits to moving the JSON-RPC API to a sidecar:
+- The JSON-RPC API can now evolve independently of the node
+- A node operator now has a finer degree of control over their operational setup
+- The sidecar reduces the amount of work that the node itself has to do, thereby simplifying the deployment of alternative node implementations (e.g. mojo, go, zig, c++)

 ### Node Binary Port